anamikapoyil04/NCEI-Earthquakes/README.md

 [ritcher_scale]: https://simple.wikipedia.org/wiki/Richter_scale

-### Objectivies
+### Objectives

-Development a new package capable to plot a timeline using the ggplot2 as bedrock.
-I have also created a function to deal with maps ([OpenStreet maps][openstreet_url]) and earthquake information.
+Develops a new package capable to plot a timeline using the ggplot2 as bedrock, with a function to create maps ([OpenStreet maps][openstreet_url]) and earthquake information.

 [openstreet_url]: https://www.openstreetmap.org

-### Functionalities
+### Functions

-The package has 6 functions, which could be easily used, 2 functions with some restrictions of use (because it is not so easy to use), and 1 theme.
+The package has 6 functions and a theme.

 #### `earqke_clean_data`

 This function loads a given file_name and then performs the data cleaning.
-Undercover of this process these functions call the `eq_location_clean` to creates a new column called `LOCATION`.
+Undercover of this process these functions call the `earqke_location_clean` to creates a new column called `LOCATION`.

 Have in mind, this function also perfoms the conversion of data to the proper class type.